-$$= \frac{w{0}(0)}{r+m-q}, \tag{9.28}$$
+$$= \frac{w{0}(0)}{r+m-g},$$ (9.31)

 In this context, the original schooling technology, $h(\cdot)$, for human capital formation has lost any importance.
-It does not enter human wealth in a long-run equilibrium in the disaggregate model where human wealth is simply given by (9.28).
+It does not enter human wealth in a longrun equilibrium in this disaggregate model where human wealth is simply given by (9.31).
 In this equilibrium people have different S's and the received wage of an individual per unit of work has no relationship with the human capital production function, $h(\cdot)$, by which we started in this section.

 Although there thus exists a microeconomic theory behind a Mincerian relationship, this theory gives us a relationship for relative wages in a cross-section at a given point in time.
-It leaves open what an intertemporal production function for human capital, relating educational investment, S, to a resulting level, h, of labor efficiency in a macroeconomic setting, looks like.
+It leaves open what an intertemporal production function for human capital, relating educational investment, S, to a resulting level, h, of labor efficiency, looks like.
 Besides, the Mincerian slope, \tilde{r} , is a market price, not an aspect of schooling technology.